 Contemporary City: Urban Form and Space Usage - BMEEPUIQ701

-• Contemporary City: urban form and space usage / 2024 fall
+Contemporary City: urban form and space usage / 2025 fall

-grading: home assignment related exam mark / 3 credits
+from 12.15 to 15.30grading: home assignment related exam mark / 3 credits

 Understanding the contemporary development of the inherited urban landscape is not about what to do but how to think about what to do.
 The seminar focuses on the closed/open duality of the urban fabric because this qualitative dimension characterizes not only the physical context but is also strongly related to the social.
 On the one hand, the degree of closeness/openness is one of the most important characteristics of every historical, modern, and contemporary urban form, and on the other hand, these physical forms influence or define the space usage within the city.